ManeraKai/simplytranslate_mobile/README.md

 </p>

 <p align="center">
-  An mobile client that connects to multiple <a href="https://translate.metalune.xyz/">SimplyTranslate</a> instances.
+  A mobile client that connects to multiple <a href="https://translate.metalune.xyz/">SimplyTranslate</a> instances.
 </p>

 <p align="center">